 This is my 3rd CAL (Crochet-A-Long).
 I am so impressed with the projects we have made together so far and I know this one is going to be beautiful!

-This will be the landing page for all the details for this CAL using the INTERLOCKING TECHNIQUE.
-Click here to go to the mosaic version.
+This will be the landing page for all the details for this CAL using the MOSAIC TECHNIQUE.
+Click here to go to the interlocking version.

 The free CAL begins September 1, 2020 but each section will remain here on my blog forever.
 The links below will update as each part becomes available.
 Please subscribe here to receive the updates by email!